Ziprasidone use while Breastfeeding

 Possible Effects on Lactation

-Prolactin elevation and galactorrhea has occurred during ziprasidone treatment.
+Prolactin elevation and galactorrhea has occurred during ziprasidone treatment,and galactorrhea has been reported, often in adolescents.
 However, prolactin elevation might be more transient and less severe than with phenothiazines.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 Alternate Drugs to Consider